enze-chen/mi-book-2021/week_1/05/install_python.md

 Sometimes, a package that we need (particularly if it's for a specific materials science application) does not come installed by default with Anaconda.
 To see which packages are currently installed, you can use the `conda list` command.
-To install more packages, there are several options, which I list in order of preference:
+To install more packages, there are several options, which we list in order of preference:

 1. Use `conda install [package-name]`.
 This invokes Anaconda's built-in package manager to make sure there are no conflicts with existing packages and is generally the safest option (it's one of the main reasons people use Anaconda!).
 1. Use a different channel to see if you can find the package, e.g., `conda install -c conda-forge [package-name]`.